zsfell/SimpleCoorDinates/README.md

 # SimpleCoordinates
-Enabel Coordinates on your server
+Enable Coordinates on your server without using command!